 Washington Ave, Minneapolis has a lot of great spots, but the top of the list is Zen Box Izakaya.
 This traditional-style Japanese restaurant cannot be beaten.
 We thought that after we visited Japan we wouldn’t like Zen Box Izakaya as much, but we were wrong.
 Their menu and preparation are as close as you can get to Japan itself.

 The ramen?
-Outstanding, simply cannot be beat (and we are ramen pros).
+Outstanding, simply cannot be beaten (and we are ramen pros).
 The age gyoza is a perfect starter to any meal.
 The salmon sashimi is perfectly sliced to melt in your mouth.
 The curry dishes are so flavorful, and the bento boxes are fun to share.

 They also have a great sake and Japanese beer list.
 Come if you can, they take walkups at the bar!